I started the largest global youth mental health NGO at 14, but that's not my whole story.

 "Diana's presentation was extremely organized and easy to follow.
 Everyone was able to stay engaged because of her very passionate tone and great public speaking skills."— Monica L., Head of Events, Multiplying Good

-"That’s to be expected, I suppose.
-Grief singes with no grace.
+"I suppose grief singes with no grace.
 But even now, I don’t know what grief is supposed to look like - if tears are a ritual, if anger should be scarce, if each stage is an act in a theatre and I’m the audience and the writer.
 I know there’s no right answer.
 I break mid-grin into horror.
 I stare at his memory unwrapped, petrified between dusting it with glitter and whistling til the ghosts come and take all of it away.
 I am a coward, and I am brave, and I have nothing to say, and I have so much I crave.

 It’s simple, in the end.
 How do you bear the torch of a flame that still burns you?
 You let the light it does hold lead the way."